 Business Analytics, Revenue Management, Food Safety, Consumer Behavior

 Jing Ma is an assistant professor in the Department of Hospitality Business Management in the Alfred Lerner College of Business and Economics.
 Her research interests lie in the application of analytics and statistical methods to the study of hospitality business operations and revenue management, consumer behaviors, and food safety.
 Her goal is to provide data driven solutions for the hospitality industry.

-Lena Mashayekhy is an assistant professor in the Department of Computer and Information Sciences at the University of Delaware.
+Lena Mashayekhy is an associate professor in the Department of Computer and Information Sciences at the University of Delaware.
 Her research interests include edge/cloud computing, data-intensive computing, Internet of Things, and algorithmic game theory.
 Her doctoral dissertation received the 2016 IEEE TCSC Outstanding PhD Dissertation Award.
 She is also a recipient of the 2017 IEEE TCSC Award for Excellence in Scalable Computing for Early Career Researchers.
 She has published more than thirty peer-reviewed papers in venues such as IEEE Transactions on Parallel and Distributed Systems and IEEE Transactions on Cloud Computing.

 data4good, technology and social justice, e-government, social policy, advocacy

 John G. McNutt is Professor in the School of Public Policy and Administration at the University of Delaware.
 Dr. McNutt is a specialist in the application of high technology to political and social engagement.
 His work focuses on the role of technology and data in lobbying, e-government and e-democracy, political campaigning and deliberation, organizing and other forms of political participation.
 He has conducted research on professional associations, child advocacy groups, consumer and environmental protection groups, social action organizations and legislative bodies.
 Dr. McNutt has edited, co-edited or co-authored seven books and many journal articles, book chapters and other publications.